vulk29/Solving_BP_R/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Welcome.
-This is the home page for the Master course: Solving business problems with R at AU, fall 2020"
+title = "This is the home page for the Master course: Solving business problems with R at AU, fall 2020"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 #hero_media = "book.svg"